jpwalker625/jpwalker625.github.io/now.md

 ## Climbing

 My goal this year is to get more focused about my climbing.
 I am committed to being more efficient in how I train, and being more specific when setting goals.
-Unfortunately, I am currently sidelined from climbing having tore my miniscus snowboarding in Whistler a few weeks ago.
-That doesn't mean I'm useless.
-There's still training to be done and will continue to do so until I'm back on the wall!

 I applied for the North Face sponsored Live Your Dream Grant to get some assistance funding my goal to climb Denali next year.
 Standing at 20,310', it is North America's tallest peak.
 I intend to give it a go via the West Buttress in May 2020 with Rainier Mountaineering International, a reputable guiding service.